 Reason:- For the avoidance of doubt and in the interests of proper planning, in accordance with the National Planning Policy Framework.

 Informative

-This is considered to be a sustainable form of development and so complies with the provisions of the NPPF.
+The Council has sought and negotiated a sustainable form of development which complies with the provisions of paragraphs 186-187 of the NPPF.